 We are going back to the basics.
+Learn how to make soap.
 Here is a free beginner’s guide to the art and science of soapmaking that includes a step-by-step guide through the basics of Cold Process, and in part two, a beginner’s Melt and Pour layering project.
 Plus, downloadable PDFs make these guides a handy take-anywhere tool!

 What’s the difference between Melt & Pour (M&P) and Cold Process (CP) soap?
 Melt and Pour (M&P or MP) utilizes a pre-made base that is ready to use as is (literally, you could take the melt and pour block, as-is, get in the shower and lather away!).
 But this block of unassuming plain soap is waiting for your personal touch to transform into something amazing.
 Cold Process soap is made by mixing or saponifing lye and oil and the resulting chemical reaction is soap.
 With M&P base – the saponification and waiting step has been done for you while with CP, you do it yourself.